lespicker/tachyons-one-page-scroll/content/news/2019-11-26-art-museum/index.md

 ### Portraits

 Portraitists can learn as much from classic fine art painters as they do from the best photo books out there.

 {{< figure src="images/IMG_1688.jpg" >}}

-In this 450-year old painting by Rembrandt, I believe everything one could learn about portraiture is present.
+In this 450-year old painting by Rembrandt (as well as the lead image above), I believe everything one could learn about portraiture is present.
 Look at the lighting, so natural.
 Look at the gentle fall-off as our eyes move to the shadows.
 The eyes are in focus, with a specular catch light in the left eye.
 The background is separated from the subject.
 Can it get more awesome than this?
 Could it possibly be more instructive for those of you who do photographic portraits?

 ### Interiors